 National Alcohol and Drug Addiction Recovery Month.

 September is used to bring awareness to alcohol and substance abuse and recovery options.
-The recovery is a lifelong process, and many people use this month as a kickoff or clean slate starting point to begin their recovery.
+Recovery is a lifelong process, and many people use this month as a kickoff or clean slate starting point to begin their recovery.
 Anyone can get involved in September is National Recovery Month, and your history or experience with alcohol and drug addiction can help you identify how to play a critical role.

 Whether you are in recovery yourself, or your family has experienced the damage of alcohol or substance abuse, you can raise awareness.
 Many people wear pins or ribbons in various colors to represent specific addictions, but you can also bring together the online community.